ROI Calculator

 What ROI actually measures — and what it doesn't

 Return on Investment sounds like a single clear number.
 It's not.
 The formula — (gain − cost) / cost — is simple, but the inputs are often ambiguous.
 Does "cost" include just the purchase price, or also the time spent managing the investment?
 Does "gain" include tax already paid, or the pre-tax amount?
 Two people calculating ROI on the same investment can honestly arrive at different numbers by making different defensible assumptions.
-Before reporting or comparing an ROI, know which version of the formula you're using.
+Knowing which version of the formula is in use avoids confusion when reporting or comparing an ROI.

 The time dimension ROI misses